Elon, North Carolina

 A. They were caused by Cliques (1:12; 3:4).

 What is a clique?
-We all know what a clique is (Mean Girls).
+We all know what a clique is.
+It is popularized in the movie Mean Girls.
 A clique is a small group of people with similar interests.
 It is common in junior high and high school (e.g., popular, geeks, band, red necks, Goth).
 There is nothing wrong with being in a small group of like-minded individuals.

 The problem comes when the group becomes an exclusive group and when it puts down and mocks people who are not in the group.
 Cliques are not restricted to schools.
 Cliques can also take place in a church.